imixs/open-bpmn-vscode-integration/README.md

 # Development

-To build the webview and extension module run
+To build the webview and extension module, first rebuild the webview.
+Run from the project root:

     $ yarn install